nhudinh2103/Databricks-NYC-Taxi/README.md

 ## Overview

-An experimental data engineering project for processing and analyzing NYC Taxi data (1.4B+ records) across multiple platforms (Databricks, BigQuery, Snowflake) and cloud vendors (Azure, GCP) to compare performance and cost.
+An experimental data engineering project for processing and analyzing NYC Taxi data (1.4B+ records) across multiple platforms (Databricks, BigQuery, Snowflake) and cloud vendors (Azure, GCP, AWS) to compare performance and cost.
 This project extends the [Azure-Databricks-NYC-Taxi-Workshop](https://github.com/microsoft/Azure-Databricks-NYC-Taxi-Workshop) with significant performance improvements by replacing Spark transformations with cloud-native SQL data warehousing solutions, expanding the data range (2009–2017), and optimizing queries using BROADCAST hints.

 This multi-platform approach demonstrates cloud-agnostic data engineering patterns while leveraging each platform's native services for storage, data warehousing, and secret management.
 The comprehensive cost and performance analysis helps data engineers make informed decisions when selecting platforms for large-scale data processing workloads.